Pop-up clinics provide vaccine access, incentives to Latino communities

 Although plenty of progress has been made, the Southern Nevada Health District reports that 32% of Latinos in Clark County have received the vaccine so far.

-Latino community leaders tell FOX5, access and convenience continues to be one of the biggest barriers to vaccination: many work in hospitality and service industries, and have trouble taking time off work or traveling to a vaccine site.
+Latino community leaders said access and convenience continues to be one of the biggest barriers to vaccination: many work in hospitality and service industries, and have trouble taking time off work or traveling to a vaccine site.

 (0) comments